 - 1. The tobacco festival permit holder must not allow the sale, transfer, or use of gasoline, diesel fuel, or controlled substances as defined in 18-18-102(5) C.R.S on the approved tobacco festival premises. - 2.
-Alcohol may not be sold without a valid state license or permit issued pursuant to Articles 3, 4, or 5 of Title 44 C.R.S.

-E. Smoking Permitted

-- 1. The tobacco festival permit holder must designate areas where smoking may occur on the permitted premises. - a.
-Tobacco festival permit holders and any designated smoking areas must comply with the Colorado Clean Indoor Air Act in Part 2 of Article 14 of Title 25 C.R.S.
+Alcohol may not be sold without a valid state license or permit issued pursuant to Articles 3, 4, or 5 of Title 44 C.R.S. - E. Smoking Permitted - 1.
+The tobacco festival permit holder must designate areas where smoking may occur on the permitted premises. - Tobacco festival permit holders and any designated smoking areas must comply with the Colorado Clean Indoor Air Act in Part 2 of Article 14 of Title 25 C.R.S.
 Any violation of the Colorado Clean Indoor Air Act within a tobacco festival is also a violation of this rule. - 2.
 The tobacco festival permit holder must display the following signage at every entrance and exit to the designated smoking areas of the tobacco festival: - a.
 "Smoking and/or vaping allowed.
 Persons under twenty-one years of age must not enter." - b.
-The dimension of the sign must be no less than 8.5 inches by 11 inches.

-F. Limits on the Number of Tobacco Festival Permits

-- 1. The number of tobacco festival permits issued for a retailer with more than ten retail locations must not exceed five permits per retailer calendar year. - 2.
-The number of tobacco festival permits issued to a retailer with ten or fewer retail locations must not exceed five permits per retailer per calendar year.
+The dimension of the sign must be no less than 8.5 inches by 11 inches. - F. Limits on the Number of Tobacco Festival Permits - 1.
+The number of tobacco festival permits issued for a retailer with more than ten retail locations must not exceed five permits per retailer calendar year. - 2.
+The number of tobacco festival permits issued to a retailer with ten or fewer retail locations must not exceed five permits per retailer per calendar year. - G. Penalties - 1.
+The Executive Director, and local licensing authority if applicable, may impose appropriate penalties against the retailer license based on a violation of article 7 of title 44 or these rules occurring during a tobacco festival.